wiskott-lab/sklearn-sfa/doc/user_guide.rst

 Time Complexity
 ---------------

-The time complexity of training SFA is mainly dominated by the PCA computation [4]_.
+The time complexity of training using the SFA estimator's *fit* function is mainly dominated by the PCA computation [4]_.
 Since SFA always has to perform PCA for a full-range of output components before selecting the slowest ones (minor components), it cannot utilize the number of output features beforhand, this means:

 .. math::
    :nowrap: